Albybatista/iconicbaseball/README.md

 It contains a fully self-built database with images, dates, and descriptions that describe the events that occured.
 This app was built with JavaScript and EJS templating, Express, Node.js and MongoDB as the database.

 ## Approach Taken
-I first focused on building out the backend in order to get the routes working and connecting to the database.
-Once that was done, I decided to start custom building the database and then pivoted to the frontend and styling features of the app.
+I first focused on building out the backend in order to get the routes working, connecting it to the database, and testing it out with Postman.
+Once that was done, I decided to start custom building the database fully and then pivoted to the frontend and styling features of the app.

 ### Next Steps